(a) A lawyer shall:

 (4) promptly comply with reasonable requests for information; and

 (5) consult with the client about any relevant limitation on the lawyer’s conduct when the lawyer knows that the client expects assistance not permitted by the Rules of Professional Conduct or other law.

 (b) A lawyer shall explain a matter to the extent reasonably necessary to permit the client to make informed decisions regarding the representation.

 Ordinarily, the information to be provided is that appropriate for a client who is a comprehending and responsible adult.
-However, fully informing the client according to this standard may be impracticable, for example, where the client is a child or suffers from mental disability.
+However, fully informing the client according to this standard may be impracticable, for example, where the client is a child or suffers from diminished capacity.
 See Rule 1.14.
 When the client is an organization or group, it is often impossible or inappropriate to inform every one of its members about its legal affairs; ordinarily, the lawyer should address communications to the appropriate officials of the organization.
 See Rule 1.13.
 Where many routine matters are involved, a system of limited or occasional reporting may be arranged with the client.
-Practical exigency may also require a lawyer to act for a client without prior consideration.

 In some circumstances, a lawyer may be justified in delaying transmission of information when the client would be likely to react imprudently to an immediate communication.
 Thus, a lawyer might withhold a psychiatric diagnosis of a client when the examining psychiatrist indicates that disclosure would harm the client.
-A lawyer may not withhold information to serve the lawyer’s own interest or convenience.
+Ordinarily, a lawyer may not withhold information to serve the lawyer’s own interest or convenience or the interests or convenience of another person.
 Rules or court orders governing litigation may provide that information supplied to a lawyer may not be disclosed to the client.
 Rule 3.4(c) directs compliance with such rules or orders.

 There will be circumstances in which a lawyer should advise a client concerning the advantages and disadvantages of available dispute resolution options in order to permit the client to make informed decisions concerning the representation.